marmelab/react-admin/docs/Inputs.md

 <DateInput source="isodate" format={dateFormatter} parse={dateParser} defaultValue={new Date()} />
 ```

-**Tip:** A common usage for this feature was to strip empty strings from the record before saving it to the API.
+**Tip:** A common usage for this feature is to deal with empty values.
 Indeed HTML form inputs always return strings, even for numbers and booleans, however most backends expect a value like `null`.
-This is why, by default, all React-admin inputs will be parsed to `null` when the HTML input value is `''`.
+This is why, by default, all react-admin inputs will store the value `null` when the HTML input value is `''`.

 **Tip**: If you need React-admin to completely remove all empty values (that did not change) from the record upon submission, have a look at [the `sanitizeEmptyValues` prop of the `<Form>` component](./Form.md#sanitizeemptyvalues).

 ## Linking Two Inputs